UC Law SF announced the appointment of Evan Epstein as the inaugural Executive Director for the Center for Business Law and Adjunct Professor of Law.

-The Center for Business Law at UC Hastings was founded in 2018 with the mission of bringing together leading scholars, business leaders, practitioners, regulators, and students to engage in the study, teaching, and practice of business law.
+The Center for Business Law at UC Law SF was founded in 2018 with the mission of bringing together leading scholars, business leaders, practitioners, regulators, and students to engage in the study, teaching, and practice of business law.
 It aims to be the leading business law venue in San Francisco, one of the world’s great centers of commerce, finance, and technology.

 Professor of Law Jared Ellias, an expert in bankruptcy law, serves as Faculty Director of the center.

 “Evan is an incredible addition to Hastings,” Ellias said.
 “He’s a proven leader in the business law space and he’s full of great ideas on how we can build a business law center that creates opportunity to grow the community we already have that studies, practices, and teaches business law here in the heart of San Francisco.
 We’re so excited to add Evan to our Center for Business Law, which is a startup in a 140-year-old institution.
 Evan is exactly the person we need to grow this program into something that will be at the heart of what we do.”

 Academic Dean and Professor of Law Morris Ratner spoke to the center’s direction: